 Tracking your income is pretty straight-forward.
 Any money coming in from any source, like your paycheck, payment for odd jobs, financial aid overages, or any kind of assistance from your parents, is included in this category.

 Tracking your expenses is where the real choices are made and can be fun if you have a positive mindset!
 This is where you will really meet your goals.
 Develop categories for your expenses, such as housing, food, entertainment, savings, loan repayment, and auto expenses.
 Are you surprised at how much you spent on food?
 Would you like to spend more to pay down your debt or increase your savings?
 Are some of the categories fixed each month, or are they flexible and subject to change?

 Make a Plan

 Now that you’ve seen your actual numbers for a month, draw up what you would LIKE to see happen each month.
 If you would like, say, to save $1000 by Christmas, divide that total into how many months are left to reach your goal, and shoot for budgeting that much each month.
 If this seems like an unreasonable goal, settle for a smaller total figure, or see if other categories could spare a few dollars.
 Then STICK to your plan!

-- Build an emergency fund.
+Build an emergency fund.
 Some experts recommend three to six months living expenses as a buffer, but this amount can often seem unreachable if you are just starting out with a budget. $1000 is a good place to start because it can cover many emergencies, such as a car repair or ER bill.
-Remember to always replenish the emergency fund after you dip into it.
+Always replenish the emergency fund after you dip into it.
 And aim for a much higher balance, up to six months living expenses, over time.

 Like most life lessons, budgeting can seem painful at first.
 But the payoff is financial independence and control.
 You can do it!
 To get started, try downloading this simple budget spreadsheet on your phone or computer.
 Just plug in your own categories and numbers, and put it to work!